-Press freedom and freedom of expression are guaranteed in the constitution.
-Since 1983, when democracy was reinstated, the legislation has been shedding the authoritarian remnants of previous decades.
-The crimes of contempt, slander and insults were eliminated from the penal code.
-Redress for false or defamatory information is restricted to the civil sphere.
-Confidentiality of sources and professional secrecy are guaranteed.
-Legislative advances to limit the power of censorship, data commercialization, respect for privacy and dissemination of fake news.
+Freedom of the press and freedom of expression are guaranteed by the constitution.
+Since 1983, when democracy was restored, legislation has freed itself from the authoritarian principles of the previous decades.
+The crimes of contempt, slander, and insult have been eliminated from the penal code.
+Redress for false information or defamation is restricted to the civil sphere.
+And the confidentiality of sources and professional secrecy are guaranteed.
+Nonetheless, attempts are still made to silence journalists by more subtle means such as economic pressure.
+And little or no legislative progress has been made in limiting the power of censorship, data commercialization, privacy violations and the dissemination of fake news.